 |Paragon Casino Resort||Marksville|

-New Jersey, Colorado, Pennsylvania, West Virgina, and several other states use a model that allows casinos to operate online wagering with a licensed sports betting partner.
+New Jersey, Colorado, Pennsylvania, West Virginia, and several other states use a model that allows casinos to operate online wagering with a licensed sports betting partner.

 Some of the most popular online sportsbooks in other states include FanDuel Sportsbook, DraftKings Sportsbook, BetMGM, FOX Bet, PointsBet, and BetRivers.
 In most states, these brands operate under the license of land-based casinos.

-Not yet.
-If online sports betting is legalized, however, DraftKings stands a good chance of entering the Louisiana market.
+Not yet; however, DraftKings stands a good chance of entering the Louisiana market as soon as sports betting officially launches.

-The Louisiana Gaming Control Board oversees all commercial casino operations in Louisiana.
+The Louisiana Gaming Control Board oversees all commercial casino and sports betting operations in Louisiana.
 This includes all upcoming sports betting products, including mobile apps.

-Yes, if you’re playing at a state-regulated online casino or sportsbook.
-Approved online sportsbooks in Louisiana will go through a thorough vetting process and background check from the Louisiana Gaming Control Board before they’re approved for launch.
+Yes, if you’re playing at a state-regulated online sportsbook.
+Approved online sportsbooks in Louisiana will go through a thorough vetting process and background checks from the Louisiana Gaming Control Board before they’re approved for launch.